The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 European nation-states consolidated under the authority of powerful kings.
 A series of military conflicts between England and France—the Hundred Years’ War—accelerated nationalism and cultivated the financial and military administration necessary to maintain nation-states.
 In Spain, the marriage of Ferdinand of Aragon and Isabella of Castile consolidated the two most powerful kingdoms of the Iberian peninsula.
 The Crusades had never ended in Iberia: the Spanish crown concluded centuries of intermittent warfare—the Reconquista—by expelling Muslim Moors and Iberian Jews from the Iberian peninsula in 1492, just as Christopher Columbus sailed west.
 With new power, these new nations—and their newly empowered monarchs—yearned to access the wealth of Asia.

 Sugar was originally grown in Asia but became a popular, widely profitable luxury item consumed by the nobility of Europe.
 The Portuguese began growing sugarcane along the Mediterranean, but sugar was a difficult crop.
 It required tropical temperatures, daily rainfall, unique soil conditions, and a fourteen-month growing season.
 But on the Atlantic islands, the Portuguese had found new land to support sugar production.
 New patterns of human and ecological destruction followed.
 Isolated from the mainlands of Europe and Africa for millennia, island natives—known as the Guanches—were enslaved or perished soon after Europeans arrived.
 Portugal’s would-be planters needed laborers to cultivate the difficult, labor-intensive crop.
-Portuguese merchants, who had recently established good relations with powerful African kingdoms such as Kongo, Ndongo, and Songhai, looked then to African slaves.
+Portuguese merchants, who had recently established good relations with powerful African kingdoms such as Kongo, Ndongo, and Songhai, looked then to enslaved Africans.
 Slavery had long existed among African societies.
 African leaders traded war captives—who by custom forfeited their freedom in battle—for Portuguese guns, iron, and manufactured goods.
-From bases along the Atlantic coast, the largest in modern-day Nigeria, the Portuguese began purchasing slaves for export to the Atlantic islands to work the sugar fields.
+From bases along the Atlantic coast, the largest in modern-day Nigeria, the Portuguese began purchasing enslaved people for export to the Atlantic islands to work the sugar fields.
 Thus were born the first great Atlantic plantations.